2-Ingredient Pulled Beef for Passover is a delicious quick and easy recipe that uses brisket or other stringy meat, such as pot roast, or chuck roast.

 - Pull apart beef into thick strings and place in pot.

-- Heat on medium flame mixing occasionally until meat is smothered in sauce and is hot.
+- Heat on a medium flame, mixing occasionally, until the meat is hot.

 Nutrition Information: